nandita2000/nandita-sharma-portfolio/README.md

 To explore my portfolio projects:

 1. Navigate to the project folders.
-2. Open the project files (Jupyter Notebooks, R Markdown files, etc.) to view the analyses and visualizations.
+2. Open the project files (Jupyter Notebooks, PBIX files, Workbooks, Workflows, etc.) to view the analyses and visualizations.
 3. Feel free to provide feedback or ask questions by opening an issue in the project repository.

 ## Contributing